DavidAni44/SAAD-assignment/Style.md

 ## Decision Outcome

-Chosen option: Web Based Application
+Chosen option: Microservice

 ### Consequences

-* Good because it will allow the solution to be more portable.
-It can be accessed anywhere with a stable internet connection which in turn makes it more accessible.
+* Good because it will allow us to focus on the different areas of the system more effeciently
-* Good because it is a more cost effective option and doesn't require any specailist hardware
+* Good because it will be more cost effecient than mantaining a whole monolothic system
-* Good because it will be easier to make updates in real time
+* Good as it will be more scalable
-* Bad because it is dependent upon a stable internet connection
-* Bad because security will need to be a special consideration
+* Bad as it may increase the overall complexity of the system

+### References

+* Atlassian. (n.d.).
+5 Advantages of Microservices [+ Disadvantages] | Atlassian. https://www.atlassian.com/microservices/cloud-computing/advantages-of-microservices
+* Qa.
+(2023, July 17).
+Advantages and disadvantages of microservices architecture. https://www.qa.com/resources/blog/microservices-architecture-challenge-advantage-drawback/